As a tango dancer, I meet a lot of amazing women. Beautiful, smart, aware, interested in connecting with other women. Real sisters.

 Withdrawal.
 Sobriety.
 Rehab.
 Reality is I am both that fierce strong thing, and this beautiful delicate fairy princess thing.
 Just yesterday I had the delight to be a fairy for hours in a milonga.
 But it was unplanned.
 I don’t anymore dare to expect this.
 I don’t even express so much hope as to dress for it.
 Sometimes it graces me.

 But I always carry two pairs of shoes, and I will not suffer anymore.
-Not at the whims of men, not at the abundance of sisters who share my yearnings, not at bigoted remarks meant to keep me in a cage.
+Not at the whims of men, not at the abundance of sisters who share my yearnings, not at bigoted remarks meant to keep my legs together.

-Women speak about the roles as unrelated distracting activities.
+Women speak about dancing both roles as unrelated distracting activities.
 They are not.
 The muscle action is the same.
 Marking can only improve your dancing as a Revel.

 The first few times you Mark will be horrible.
 Then it will become integrated with your experience of the dance.
 Get past those first few times, as quickly as possible.
 Mark one song per day on anyone you can get your hands on.
 Accept your knowledge and power.